 Benefits of Ksepana Mudra:

-Ksepana mudra helps us release negativity and frustration.
+Ksepana mudra helps us release negativity, frustration and suffering.
 Practicing the mudra, especially as stated above, creates a palpable difference in our energy.
-I call it “the attitude adjustment”.
+I call this letting go mudra an “attitude adjustment”.

 - “I let go of what no longer serves me.”